Our Manifesto

 As part of the Farm Intelligence Initiative, The Root Cause Series captures the thinking, questions, and lessons emerging from this work.
 It is a collaborative thought-leadership series by Berkshire Bahamas Farms and NeoSynergy Solutions.
 We are exploring the future of Caribbean agriculture by blending two distinct perspectives: the operational reality of the farm and the analytical power of intelligent systems thinking.

-Together, these articles examine how better visibility, timing, and understanding can strengthen food security, reduce risk, and support the future of Bahamian and Caribbean agriculture without losing the human judgment and stewardship that farming depends on.
+Together, these articles examine how better visibility, timing, and understanding can strengthen food sovereignty, reduce risk, and support the future of Bahamian and Caribbean agriculture without losing the human judgment and stewardship that farming depends on.

 What the Series Explores

-Through a series of reflective articles, The Root Causeaddresses questions such as: Why consistency matters more than scale for island food systems Where intuition works and where it reaches its limits How guessing impacts small farms with thin margins Why food security is an intelligence challenge, not just a production one What AI can support in agriculture and what it should never replace New Root Cause articles will be released periodically and published here as they become available.
+Through a series of reflective articles, The Root Cause addresses questions such as: Why consistency matters more than scale for island food systems Where intuition works and where it reaches its limits How guessing impacts small farms with thin margins Why food sovereignty is an intelligence challenge, not just a production one What AI can support in agriculture and what it should never replace New Root Cause articles will be released periodically and published here as they become available.
 Click the articles below to explore the series.

 About the Partners